Celebrity (South Korean TV series)

 Celebrity is a 2023 South Korean thriller television series written by Kim Yi-young and directed by Kim Cheol-kyu, and starring Park Gyu-young, Kang Min-hyuk, Lee Chung-ah, Lee Dong-gun and Jun Hyo-seong.
 The series depicts the desires and mysteries surrounding people who become social media influencers, living as so-called celebrities, and the people who envy them.
 It was released on Netflix, on June 30, 2023.

 Synopsis

 Seo Ah-ri (Park Gyu-young) finds herself thrown into a life of fame, wealth, and desire as she explores the world of social media influencers.
 However, Ah-ri mentions how these influencers buy "followers", which tricks laypersons into believing that they are celebrities.
 As her reputation begins to tarnish during her rise and eventual fall, Ah-ri exposes the scandalous lives of the influencers, involving scams, harassment, drugs, and eventually death.

+Plot

+Seo A-ri works as a door-to-door cosmetics salesperson after her family’s wealth disappears following her father’s death and the collapse of their business.
+She unexpectedly reunites with former high school acquaintance Oh Min-hye, now a successful social media influencer, who invites her to an exclusive gathering of online celebrities known as the “Gabin Society.”
+Unaware that A-ri is no longer wealthy, Min-hye introduces her to the group, whose members publicly present themselves as close friends while privately competing for status and influence.

+Although initially uncomfortable with their superficial behavior, A-ri attracts attention to her honesty, particularly from PR executive Ju Seung-hyeok, political heiress Yoon Si-hyeon, and cosmetics company CEO Han Jun-kyung.
+Encouraged to pursue social media fame, A-ri begins building her own online presence while openly challenging the culture of the Gabin Society.

+An anonymous Instagram account known as “_bbbfamous” secretly provides A-ri with information about the private lives and vulnerabilities of Gabin Society members.
+Rather than publicly exposing these secrets, A-ri uses the information strategically to navigate the influencer hierarchy and gain popularity.
+Her rapid rise eventually rivals established celebrities, fueling jealousy and hostility within the group.

+Tensions escalate during a nightclub gathering arranged by members of the Gabin Society in an attempt to reconcile with A-ri.
+Hoping to reduce the growing conflict, she attends but becomes unknowingly caught in a drug-fueled party.
+When a nightclub employee dies from an overdose, lawyer Jin Tae-jeon secretly covers up the incident.
+Although unaware of the drug use, A-ri becomes indirectly implicated and is pressured to remain silent.